pvillela/blog-hugo/content/post/Simple and Resilient Architecture for Secure Signing of JWT Tokens.md

 date: 2021-04-04
 ---

-This article describes an architecture for the signing of JWT tokens and how the solution fares when portions of it are compromised.
+This article describes an architecture for the signing of JWT tokens and how the solution fares when certain parts are compromised.